fangzefunny/StdVisualModel/README.md

   * a. cal_prediction: Fit the built-in or input data, generate parameters, BOLD prediction, and R squares.
   * b. cross_validation: Do cal_prediction in a leave out cross validation way.
   * c. chooseData: A little tools helps in selecting dataset.
-  * d. fitSOCwithoutTarget: Fit SOC model to the stimulus classes that does not contain those two main stimulus classes.
-  * e.
+  * d.
 FUNF: Function used in model fitting.
-  * f. gen_disk: Generate a disk to prevent edge effect.
+  * e. gen_disk: Generate a disk to prevent edge effect.
-  * g.
+  * f.
 Icontrast: Do the convolution and calculate the energy of the images.
-  * h. makeGaborFilter: Create Gabor filters.
+  * g. makeGaborFilter: Create Gabor filters.